-The Company follows the provisions of FASB ASC Subtopic 350-20, "Intangibles: Goodwill and Other - Goodwill."
-Goodwill is not amortized, but rather is subject to an annual impairment test (or more frequently if impairment indicators arise).
+The goodwill of the Company is not amortized, but rather is subject to an annual impairment test (or more frequently if impairment indicators arise).

 The Company operates in one operating segment, comprising its only reporting unit.
 The goodwill impairment tests are conducted in two steps.
-In the first step, the Company determines the fair value of the reporting unit.
-If the net book value of the reporting unit exceeds its fair value, the Company would then perform the second step of the impairment test which requires allocation of the reporting unit's fair value of all of its assets and liabilities in a manner similar to an acquisition cost allocation, with any residual fair value being allocated to goodwill.
+In the first step, if it is determined that the net book value of the reporting unit exceeds its fair value, the Company would then perform the second step of the impairment test.
+This requires the allocation of the reporting unit's fair value of all of its assets and liabilities in a manner similar to an acquisition cost allocation, with any residual fair value being allocated to goodwill.
 The implied fair value of the goodwill is then compared to the carrying value to determine impairment, if any.

-The Company determined the fair value of a reporting unit using the market approach which is based on the market capitalization by using the share price of the Company on the NYSE and an appropriate control premium.
-As of March 31, 2016, the market capitalization of the Company was significantly higher than the net book value of the reporting unit and therefore there was no need to continue to step two.
-Taro determined the goodwill was not subject to impairment as of March 31, 2016 and 2015.
+The Company determined the fair value using the market approach, which is based on the market capitalization by using the share price of the Company on the NYSE and an appropriate control premium.
+As of March 31, 2017, the market capitalization of the Company was significantly higher than the net book value, therefore there was no need to continue to step two.
+Taro determined the goodwill was not subject to impairment as of March 31, 2017 and 2016.